 Each designer has his own unique set of preferences, his own style for creating websites.
 Some like the modern, minimalistic look, others go for a more vintage or grunge style.

 That’s why we’ve put together this post.
 Each of the Web Designer Houses below will appeal to a certain web design style.
-We’ve teamed up with the guys from Freshome to bring you this selection.
-They have a daily inspiring selection of apartments, villas and interior design elements, so choosing residences for each web designer wasn’t hard.

 1. Grunge Style